 Teens and young adults are uniquely vulnerable to nicotine's long-term effects, including increased heart rate, blood pressure, diabetes and lung disease.
-One young adult, Harrison Whitworth (19), who is a student at TTU stated that, "Once you start smoking, you usually have a hard time quitting."
+One young adult, Harrison Whitworth, who is a student at TTU stated that, "Once you start smoking, you usually have a hard time quitting."
 Nicotine is highly addictive toxic chemical, a main ingredient in tobacco.
-Another student, Luke Casagrande(18), stated "I am in fear that JUULing will catch up to my health, that is exactly why I quit last year."
+Another student, Luke Casagrande, stated "I am in fear that JUULing will catch up to my health, that is exactly why I quit last year."

-Unfortunately there have been many cases where young adults get caught up in that irresistible feeling from a JUUL caught up.
-Jan Hoffman from NY Times released "The Price of Cool: A Teenager, a Juul and Nicotine Addiction."
-The article talks about a 17 year old named Matt overcoming his two-year-long nicotine addiction.
+Unfortunately there are many cases where that irresistible feeling of nicotine from a JUUL caught up to many young adults.
+As mentioned in the NY Times "The Price of Cool: A Teenager, a Juul and Nicotine Addiction", written by Jan Hoffman.
+The article talks about a 17 year old named Matt overcoming his two year long nicotine addiction.
 After finding all of Matt's JUUL pods, "Mr. Murphy ordered, 'Nicotine is a lifelong burden.
 There's a big company with its hand in your pocket, distracting your thought process continuously.
 Juuling is a huge undocumented risk.
 Now, how do we come back together as a family and solve this problem?"